docker/docs/content/desktop/settings/windows.md

 - **Disk image location**.
 Specify the location of the Linux volume where containers and images are stored.

   You can also move the disk image to a different location.
 If you attempt to move a disk image to a location that already has one, you are asked if you want to use the existing image or replace it.

+- **Resource Saver**.
+Enable or disable Resource Saver mode, which significantly reduces CPU and memory utilization on the host by automatically turning off the Linux VM when Docker Desktop is idle (i.e., no containers are running).
+  Exit from Resource Saver mode occurs automatically when containers run.

+  You can also configure the Resource Saver timeout which indicates how long should Docker Desktop be idle before Resource Saver mode kicks in.
+Default is 5 minutes.

+>**Tips**
+>
+> * Exit from Resource Saver mode occurs automatically when containers run.
+Exit
+>   may take a few seconds as Docker Desktop restarts the Linux VM.
+>
+> * If you feel Docker Desktop starting to get slow or you're running
+>   multi-container workloads, increase the memory and disk image space allocation { .tip }

 ### File sharing